 - Cases pertaining to competition law

-The Court of First Instance is, like the ECJ, composed of one judge from each member state but unlike the ECJ it does not employ an advocates-general system as standard practice, but does retain the right to use a judge as an advocate-general should it be deemed necessary.
-Please note that in terms of superiority between them, the CFI is subordinate to the ECJ.
+The General Court is, like the ECJ, composed of one judge from each member state but unlike the ECJ it does not employ an advocates-general system as standard practice, but does retain the right to use a judge as an advocate-general should it be deemed necessary.
+Please note that in terms of superiority between them, the General Court is subordinate to the ECJ.